internetarchive/dweb-mirror/API.md

     --limittotaltasks tasks : a maximum number of tasks to run, will be (approximately) the number of searches, plus the number of items crawled.
     --transport TRANSPORT : The names of transport to use, by default its HTTP, but can currenrly add IPFS, WEBTORRENT GUN, (TODO must currently be upper case - allow both)
-    --skipfetchfile : Dont actually transfer the files (good for debugging) --skipcache     : Ignore current contents of cache and always refetch --dummy         : Just print the result of the options in the JSON format used for configuration
+    --skipfetchfile : Dont actually transfer the files (good for debugging) --noCache       : Ignore current contents of cache and always refetch --dummy         : Just print the result of the options in the JSON format used for configuration

    identifier       : Zero or more identifiers to crawl (if none, then it will use the default query from the configuration)